Chart Color Schemes

 Educational achievement in Karrinyup places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Karrinyup is notably high with 41.7% of residents aged 15+ holding university qualifications compared to the broader benchmarks of 27.9% in WA and 29.0% in the SA4 region.
-Bachelor degrees are the most common at 28.6%, followed by postgraduate qualifications (8.5%) and graduate diplomas (4.6%).
-Vocational credentials are also prominent with 27.2% of residents aged 15+ holding such qualifications, including advanced diplomas (11.2%) and certificates (16.0%).
-Educational participation is high with 29.7% of residents currently enrolled in formal education, including secondary (10.0%), primary (9.8%), and tertiary education (5.3%).
+Educational attainment in Karrinyup is notably high, with 41.7% of residents aged 15 and above holding university qualifications as of the latest data.
+This compares to 27.9% in Western Australia (WA) and 29.0% in the SA4 region.
+Bachelor degrees are most prevalent at 28.6%, followed by postgraduate qualifications at 8.5% and graduate diplomas at 4.6%.
+Vocational credentials are also common, with 27.2% of residents holding such qualifications - advanced diplomas account for 11.2% and certificates for 16.0%.

 Frequently Asked Questions - Education